 Fill your jars.
 Line up your jars on the counter near the stove.
 If the surface is not heat proof, place a towel on the counter first because the filled jars will be very hot.
 Using the funnel, ladle the prepared product into the jars, leaving the headspace recommended in your recipe.

 Put on your lids.
 With a dry clean dishtowel, carefully wipe the lip of the filled jars, making sure to get any residue of food off.
+You can dampen the dishtowel with vinegar to remove anything sticky or greasy.
 Place the flats on each jar, then finger tighten the rings – you don’t have to really torque on them.

 Build steam in the canner.
 Before putting the lid on the canner, check the vent pipe every single time to be sure it is clear.
 Place the lid firmly on the canner, latching it as per the specifics of your canner, and increase the heat to bring the water to a boil.
 At this point steam should be coming out the vent pipe.
 Reduce the heat until a moderate amount of steam is coming steadily out the pipe for 10 minutes.
 The purpose of this is to release the air and build up the steam inside the canner.
 If you don’t give it the whole 10 minutes, your canner will not build pressure.
 As patience is not my strong point, I learned this from experience.

 Close the vent.
 After exhausting the steam for 10 minutes, depending on your canner, either close the petcock or place the weighted regulator on the vent pipe.
 When I place the regulator on, I always put a dishtowel around my hand, cause, yeah, steam is HOT.
 It sometimes makes a loud high-pitched noise when you are putting the regulator on – I scared myself the first time and screamed, causing my child to think I’d gone and blown myself up. (teehee) Don’t be alarmed by the various rattling, whistling and bubbling noises.
 P-canning is loud business.